microsoft/frontend-bootcamp/step1-07/demo/README.md

 # Step 1.7 - Types and creating a UI-driven state (Demo)

-Now that we have a UI that is purely driven by the state of our app, we need to add functionality to allow the UI to drive the state.
-This is often done by creating functions that call `setState` like we saw in the `TodoHeader`.
-Values from the state are then passed down child components as props.
+Now that we have a UI that is purely driven by the state of our app, we need to add functionality to allow the UI to modify the state.

-> We'll be learning in part 2 of this workshop how we can expose these functions without explicitly passing them down via props.

 This is our core "business logic" and handles our basic "CRUD" operations: Create, Read, Update, Delete.
-We don't have time to walk through writing all of those functions, but you can see that they are already provided in the demo's `TodoApp` and passed into our components.

 ## Intro to TypeScript